 Pool Spas & Hot Tubs - All receptacles within 20 feet or supplying pool pump circuit.
 All lighting and other equipment near or in the pool.

 Fact: GFCI is not required for ceiling receptacles feeding garage door openers because this is not considered readily accessible.

 Having GFCI and AFCI protection installed correctly are LIFE critical.
-If you are unsure about the locations that require protection or the correct installation of devices or breakers please contact a Licensed Electrical Contractor in Greenville.
+If you are unsure about the locations that require protection or the correct installation of devices or breakers please consider Hiring an Electrician in Greenville SC.